StEik: Stabilizing the Optimization of Neural Signed Distance Functions and Finer Shape Representation

 Note that if $u$ is a signed distance function, it satisfies the eikonal equation and thus the mean curvature is the Laplacian of the SDF, i.e., $H = \Delta u$.
 Hence, for arbitrary shapes, the Laplacian of an SDF is the mean curvature of the level sets, which is not always close to zero.
 If we would like to represent shapes with fine detail and complex curvatures, penalizing the Laplacian of $u$ in the loss would not necessarily be beneficial, although the term stabilizes the eikonal loss.

 However, we note that there is a component of the Laplacian of a SDF that is zero.
 Indeed, if we compute the gradient of both sides of the eikonal equation ($|\nabla u(x)|=1$), we obtain that

-where $D^2u(x)$ indicates the Hessian of the SDF.
+where $D^2u(x)$ indicates the Hessian of the SDF, and the dot indicates matrix-vector multiplication.
 Note that the above quantity dotted with $\nabla u$ is the second derivative of $u$ in the normal direction of the level sets, which is a component of the full Laplacian of $u$.
-Hence, we introduce a new loss term as a replacement for the penalty on the full Laplacian (we refer to this Laplacian normal regularization or directional divergence):
+Hence, we introduce a new loss term as a replacement for the penalty on the full Laplacian, which we refer to as \emph{Laplacian normal} regularization or \emph{directional divergence}:

 This loss enforces the constraint in SDFs that the second derivative in the normal direction is zero, without enforcing unwanted smoothness by penalizing the fine detail (points of high mean curvature) of the level sets.
 This will lead to a fourth-order (non-linear) PDE for its gradient descent.
 The gradient descent PDE includes a term that is $-\Delta[\Delta u]$, an isotropic fourth order term, which from the previous analysis would stabilize the lower order eikonal instability.
 Although the full flow only regularizes in the normal direction, over the evolution it regularizes over other directions as the normal vector changes direction, killing the eikonal instability.